Maryhill Harp F.C.: History

 Immediately, a new club Maryhill Harp was founded by former Hibernians officials and by the end of June 1939, they had intimated their intention to apply for the Central League using Hibs' former Kelvinvale Park.
 At the Central League AGM however, the Harp application surprisingly failed at the first ballot and the club were obliged to re-apply to the SJL, who readmitted the club.
 Within months, the outbreak of World War II affected football activities dramatically.
 Wartime travel restrictions badly hampered the running of the SJL and by February 1940, the league announced it would close down.
 A small wartime league was constituted in March 1940 and this ran for a second year in 1940–41 before the SJL went into complete abeyance for the rest of the war.

 The club were finally admitted to the Central League in 1941–42.
 Their first season was a relatively successful one, winning their league section only to lose to Clydebank in the championship play-off.
 Latterly, Harp enjoyed moderate success, although they reached the final of the West of Scotland Cup in 1954–55, losing in a replay to Douglas Water Thistle.
-The end for the club was signalled in January 1967 when Glasgow Corporation compulsory purchased Kelvinvale Park for new housing.
+The end for the club was signalled in January 1967 when Glasgow Corporation compulsorily purchased Kelvinvale Park for new housing.
 Harp played their final match on 7 June 1967 against Greenock Juniors losing 1–0.
 Although the area of the ground has been completely redeveloped, Kelvinvale was located around present day Kilmun Street / Ledgowan Place.